 Using mashed cauliflower as a low-carb alternative to mashed potatoes will surprise you!
 With the silky texture of mashed potatoes and the delicate flavour of cauliflower, this keto dish is a crave-worthy side.
 It's loaded with crispy bacon and cheese.

 This Instant Pot Mashed Cauliflower may soon become your new favourite side dish!
-It has become a popular alternative to mashed potatoes in our house.
+It's a popular alternative to mashed potatoes.
 Mashed cauliflower is delicious as a side and it makes a great topping for Shepherd's Pie, too.

 Wash a head of cauliflower and cut it into florets.

 Place the steamer basket in the bowl of your Instant Pot, add the cauliflower, one cup of water or broth and cook for 3 minutes on Manual.